Team Ninja: EVO Japan 2019 shutdown

 In 2019, Team Ninja garnered controversy due to a livestream of Dead or Alive 6 at Evo Japan 2019 featuring gravure idols.
 The livestream was forcibly shut down by the Evolution Championship Series.
 The co-founder and CEO of EVO, Joey Cuellar, issued an apology saying that "the stream does not reflect the core values of EVO" and that they had to end the stream to "protect the integrity" of EVO.
-Mark Julio, head of global business at EVO, later appeared live during the tournament to issue an apology, saying that the content showcased by a partner of EVO wouldn't "reflect the content and intention" of the esports organiser.
-Evo 2020 would be cancelled and Cuellar removed as CEO due to a history of sexual abuse towards minors coming to light.
+Mark Julio, head of global business at EVO, appeared live during the tournament to issue an apology, saying that the content showcased by a partner of EVO would not "reflect the content and intention" of EVO.
+Evo 2020 was cancelled and Cuellar removed as CEO due to a history of sexual abuse towards male minors coming to light.

 Rise of the Rōnin not releasing in South Korea

-According to reports, Rise of the Rōnin would not release in South Korea, due to Fumihiko Yasuda comparing Shoin Yoshida, a controversial figure in South Korea, to Socrates.
-In a statement to gameindustry.biz, Sony gave official confirmation that the game would not release in South Korea, saying "We can confirm that the title is not going to be sold/published in South Korea in any form", but did not provide an official reason.
+According to reports, Rise of the Rōnin would not be released in South Korea, due to Fumihiko Yasuda comparing Shoin Yoshida, a controversial figure in South Korea, to Socrates.
+In a statement to gameindustry.biz, Sony gave official confirmation that the game would not release in South Korea, but did not provide a reason.